-It is easier for you to score, he knows this.
-Therefore, he will try by whatever means to put you off.
+It is easier for you to score, and the goalkeeper knows this.
+Therefore the number one will try by whatever means to put you off.

 Go and watch some clips of old penalty shoot-outs, and observe what they do.

 They will come off their line stand right in front of you.
 I have seen them walk up to the penalty spot and move the ball, or hold it for a few seconds.

-They complain to the referee that the ball is not in the right spot.
+They will complain to the referee that the ball is not in the right spot.
 Watch out for those keepers who always try to slow the game down.

 If it takes longer and you have to think more, there is more chance you will miss, and that is what they are counting on.

 When they do go back on their line they jump about, use the jelly legs method, and so on, to try to put you off and change your mind where you are going to place your shot from the spot kick.

 Now that we know this, what can you do to get the upper hand?

 My method is, be the one playing the mind games.
 Throw him off his game.
-Get the keeper thinking what’s he doing?
+Get the keeper thinking what is the penalty taker doing?

 The ball is on the spot.
 Walk towards the ball with confidence but don’t pick it up.
 Walk right past the ball and the keeper who has probably come forward to greet you.
 Go and stand on the goal line, then turn around and look back at all the players.
 Stand there for a few seconds.